schw4b/DGM/README.md

     install_github("schw4b/DGM", ref = "develop")

 ### Running a DGM example with simulated data
-We load simulation data from Smith et al. (2011) of a 5-node network with 200 samples (time points) of one subject.
-Time series should be mean centered.
+We load simulation data of a 5-node network with 200 samples (time points) of one subject.
+Time series should already be mean centered.

     library(DGM)
     data("utestdata")
     dim(myts)
     [1] 200   5

-Now, let's do a full search across all possible parent models of n2<sup>(n-1)</sup>.
-Here, with n=5, we have 16 possible models for each node.
+Now, let's do a full search across all possible parent models of the size $n2^(n-1)$.
+Here, with $n=5$, we have 16 possible models for each node, for example for node 3.

     result=exhaustive.search(myts,3)
     result$model.store